jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 };
 {% endhighlight %}

-Then you can register a service anywhere (But it's usually most convenient to do it in GameInstance because it's initialized very early the Unreal lifecycle)
+Then you can register a service (Usually it's most convenient to do this in GameInstance, as it's initialized very early the Unreal lifecycle.)
 {% highlight cpp %}
 void UMyGameInstance::Init()
 {